bytefish/bytefish.de/blog/excel_xml_export.md

     </a>
 </div>

-We have a list of people with a First Name, Last Name, a Birth Date and an Income.
+Each person has a first name, a last name, a birth date and an income.

-I start by defining a XSD Schema describing what the exported XML data looks like.
+So I start by defining a XSD Schema describing what the exported XML data looks like.

 ```xml
 <xsd:schema xmlns:xsd="http://www.w3.org/2001/XMLSchema">